Carnegie Mellon University: Track and cross country

 In recent years, the varsity track and cross country programs have seen outstanding success on the Division III national level.
 The men's cross country team has finished in the top 15 in the nation each of the last three years, and has boasted several individual All-Americans.
 The men's track team has also boasted several individual All-Americans spanning sprinting, distance, and field disciplines.
-Recent All-Americans from the track team are Bram Miller (2021), Tommy Vandenberg (2014–2015), Brian Harvey (2007–2009), Davey Quinn (2007), Nik Bonaddio (2004, 2005), Mark Davis (2004, 2005), Russel Verbofsky (2004, 2005) and Kiley Williams (2005).
+Recent All-Americans from the track team are Bram Miller (2021), Tommy Vandenberg (2014–2015), Brian Harvey (2007–2009), Davey Quinn (2007), Nik Bonaddio (2004, 2005), Mark Davis (2004, 2005), Russel Verbofsky (2004, 2005) and Kiley Williams.
 Carolyn Lowe (10,000 meters 1992) is the only track athlete to win an NCAA Division III championship.

 Volleyball

-With much of the team's support, Lauren Schmidt received the NCAA Pennsylvania Woman of the Year award (2003), was a two-time All-American (2001 and 2002), a four-time All-University Athletic Association selection (1999–2002), and the conference's Player of the Year (2001).
+Lauren Schmidt received the NCAA Pennsylvania Woman of the Year award (2003), was a two-time All-American (2001 and 2002), a four-time All-University Athletic Association selection (1999–2002), and the conference's Player of the Year (2001).

+Softball

+The newest varsity team for Carnegie Mellon is the Softball team, with the first season in the spring of 2019.
+The team has already had 26 conference honors and has had success with bringing in dominant pitching with 2 players setting 12 records (Scotty McGee and Amanda Smith).

 Intramurals

-The Carnegie Mellon student culture has facilitated the growth of a robust intramural sporting community.
 Students can participate in any level of competition across multiple sports including wiffle ball, dodgeball, basketball, flag football, ultimate frisbee and many more.

-Student resources

-Carnegie Mellon provides many resources for its students, such as diversity, equity, and inclusion (DEI) measures through the Center for Student Diversity & Inclusion, housed in the Cohon University Center.

-The CMU Pantry

-In October 2017, Carnegie Mellon took part in a study conducted by the University of Pittsburgh's Office of Child Development that examined food insecurity among students in the Pittsburgh region.
-The results from the survey demonstrated that 19% of CMU respondents felt some sense of food insecurity, which was defined by the study as "a lack of consistent access to enough food for an active, healthy life".
-In an effort to address campus food insecurity, CMU opened the doors to an on-campus food pantry on November 9, 2018.

-The pantry gives visitors the opportunity to pick up non-perishables and fresh produce for their household free of charge every two weeks.
-The pantry is located in CMU's Residence on Fifth dormitory in Oakland and accessible to all undergraduate and graduate CMU students.